Questions to ask yourself.

-To get a rough idea of what the payments will look like for a given price point try the mortgage calculator provided here on my site.
+To get a rough idea of what the payments will look like for a given price point try the mortgage calculator provided here on our site.

-Once you have a rough understanding here the next step is to get pre-qualified by a bank or a credit union.
+Once you have a rough understanding, the next step is to get pre-qualified by a bank or a credit union.

 Alex Roctus-Mortgage Broker

-He can quarter back the pre-qualification process and get you a hard number in terms of what you will need to have saved for a down payment and what purchase price you can finance within days of beginning the process.
-Once you have a hard number in place the process of deciding where and what kind of home you would like to purchase is a lot easier.
+Alex is a seasoned pro who can quarterback the pre-qualification process and get you a hard number in terms of what you will need to have saved for a down payment and what purchase price you can finance within days of beginning the process.
+Once you have a hard number in place, the process of deciding where and what kind of home you would like to purchase is a lot easier.

 What kind of home are you looking to purchase and where?

 What kind of home do you want?
-Townhome, Condo, detached, home acreage etc. Which community do you want to live in?
-Is community more important than the size of your home or do you need to have your little piece of heaven and you’re willing to commute farther to get it?
-Do you want to bounce some ideas off of me?
-Just pick up the phone and call, I’m always excited to talk about Real Estate.
-I’m happy to have a telephone conversation, meet you for coffee, come to your home or host you at my office.
+There are many choices: townhome, condo, detached, home acreage and so on.
+Is there a specific community that you want to live in?
+Is community more important than the size of your home or do you need to have your little piece of heaven – one that you’re willing to commute farther in order to achieve it?
+Do you want to bounce some ideas off of us?
+Just pick up the phone and call.
+We welcome the opportunity to talk about real estate at anytime.
+We can connect on the phone, meet for coffee, come to your home or – if you prefer – we can meet at our office.

 Now It’s time to for us to have a meeting, discuss your goals, and make a plan to view some homes!

-I’m happy to meet with you where and when is most convenient for you.
-Give me a call and we can set up a time to review your goals, set up a search based on those goals and make arrangements to start viewing some properties!
-This process should be fun, and I will endeavour to work around your schedule to arrange showings and make sure we find the right house for you!
-Sometimes it happens quickly sometimes it takes a while to find that perfect home that speaks to you.
-I will work hard for you throughout the whole process!
+We’re happy to meet with you where and when is most convenient for you.
+Give us a call and we can set up a time to review your goals, set up a search based on those goals and make arrangements to start viewing some properties.
+This process should be fun and we’ll endeavour to work around your schedule to arrange showings and make sure we find the right house for you.
+Sometimes it happens quickly; sometimes it takes a while to find that perfect home that’s just right for you.
+We’re here to help guide you through the entire process.

 We found it!
 Let’s make an offer…

 Congratulations!
 Your offer has now been accepted.
 Chances are we still have conditions or “Subjects” on the offer.
-I will review the next steps with you in detail as every offer and every property is unique.
-That said there are a few things that need to happen right away.
+We’ll review the next steps with you in detail as every offer and every property is unique.
+There are a few things, though, that need to happen right away.

-- I will send the accepted offer to your mortgage broker or contact at the bank you’re working with.
-While YOU may be pre-approved the bank still needs to review the deal before they grant your financing.
+- We will send the accepted offer to your mortgage broker or contact at the bank you’re working with.
+While YOU may be pre-approved, the bank still needs to review the deal before they grant your financing.

 - You will need to get a quote for home/fire insurance in place

-- I will obtain all the pertinent documents; title search, Property disclosure statements, site surveys, renovation permits (if applicable), sites surveys (if available), Strata documents (if applicable).
-I will help you review these documents, if everything looks good it is time to book a home inspection…..
+- We will obtain all the pertinent documents: title search, property disclosure statements, site surveys, renovation permits (if applicable), sites surveys (if available), strata documents (if applicable).
+We will help you review these documents and, if everything looks good, it’s time to book a home inspection.

-- If you don’t have a home inspector in mind, I would be happy to refer you to some really good ones for you to choose from.
+- If you don’t have a home inspector in mind, we would be happy to refer you to some excellent ones.

-- Depending on how things go during the inspection we may remove subjects as is, we may ask for a price reduction or we may decide there is too much work to be done and walk away and send the Sellers a release.
-While walking away from a home you have fallen in love with can be very hard but sometimes it is the only prudent thing to do.
+- Depending on how things go during the inspection, we may remove subjects as is, we may ask for a price reduction or we may decide there is too much work to be done and walk away and send the sellers a release.
+While walking away from a home you have fallen in love with can be very hard, sometimes it is the only prudent thing to do.

-- If your home is on a septic field it is prudent to have a septic test done, if the home is on well water it is also prudent to have a water potability study done.
-Having grown up and helped build homes on acreages with both wells and septic systems and having helped many buyers and sellers navigate these systems as it pertains to the sale or purchase of their home, I am well equipped to guide you through this process.
+- If your home is on a septic field, it’s important to get a septic test done.
+Likewise, if the home is on well water, you should also get a water potability study done.
+Having grown up and helped build homes on acreages with both wells and septic systems and having helped many buyers and sellers navigate these systems as it pertains to the sale or purchase of their home, we are well equipped to guide you through this process.

-Once we have done our due diligence and you are satisfied that all of your conditions have been met it is time to remove subjects.
-I will draft the paperwork; you will need to obtain a certified cheque or bank draft for the amount agreed upon in the offer.
-The bank draft will be payable to Vybe Realty Ltd. It will sit in my brokerage’s trust account until the completion day at which point it will make up part of the purchase price.
+Once we have done our due diligence and you are satisfied that all of your conditions have been met, it is time to remove subjects.
+We will draft the paperwork; you will need to obtain a certified cheque or bank draft for the amount agreed upon in the offer.
+The bank draft will be payable to Vybe Realty Ltd. It will sit in our brokerage’s trust account until the completion day at which point it will make up part of the purchase price.

 Once we have removed subjects, we will need to declare a notary or lawyer as the conveyancer.